itay1313/frontenddogma.com/posts/2021/why-validate.md

 Not validating, and therefore producing and shipping invalid code, is something that anyone can do.
 The practice of not validating is therefore one that has nothing to do with the craft and the profession of web and frontend development.

 [_In Critical Defense of Frontend Development_](https://meiert.com/en/blog/critical-frontend-development/) shares more about the situation and why we as frontend developers as well as the field of frontend development benefit from committing to validation.

-[The validation pledge](/pledge/) allows every frontend developer to express their commitment to HTML and CSS validation.